Bromyard: Commercial centre

 The town's water supply and sanitation was very poor until late in the 19th century; Benjamin Herschel Babbage conducted an inspection in 1850 (as he had the same year for the West Yorkshire town of Haworth).
 Babbage was horrified by the unsanitary conditions in the town, and reported to the General Board of Health into the town's water supply and lack of a sewerage system.
 He said that he had "met with considerable opposition to the application of the Public Health Act to this town, from a large number of the inhabitants, upon the ground of the supposed expense of carrying out the sanitary reforms which I found to be so much needed."
 No action was taken by the town vestry for over twenty years.
 The town belatedly acquired a piped water supply in 1900.

 During World War I, Bromyard was the site of an internment camp, where the Irish nationalist Terence MacSwiney (future Lord Mayor of Cork who would die on hunger strike), was both interned and married.

 In World War II, between autumn 1940 and 1945, Westminster School was temporarily relocated to a variety of buildings on the outskirts of the town, principally Buckenhill, and including, for various purposes, Brockhampton, Clater Park, Whitbourne Rectory and Saltmarshe Castle.

 From the 1950-60s, the town underwent substantial housing development, including both private and council housing, and shops along the high street flourished serving both Bromyard and surrounding rural communities.
 A bypass was built and completed in the 1970s to stop traffic along the A44 between Worcester and Leominster having to pass through the town.
 A community centre, including a public library and leisure centre was opened in the 1990s.

 Governance

 There are two electoral wards, Bromyard West and Bromyard Bringsty.
 The latter includes several villages to the north east.

 Bromyard borough has a town council.
 Herefordshire Council is a unitary authority.

 Bromyard is one of three market towns (Leominster, Bromyard and Ledbury) in the parliamentary constituency of North Herefordshire.
-The current member as of the snap general election of 2017 is Conservative Bill Wiggin MP.